Filipelevar/Filipelevar/README.md

     About me!
 </h4>

-<p>I'm a web developer from Brazil!
+<p>I'm a Front-End developer from Brazil!
 I am a committed, engaged and fast learning professional.
 My goal is to positively affect the
 evolution of the company, with a focus on solutions and critical thinking.
 I'm always improving my knowledge and development by carrying out Softskill and Hardskill courses.</p>
 </div>